 Today I want to consider another woman we meet in the Bible.
 She doesn’t have a name but we know she was a widow from Nain (A village located 14 kilometers south of Nazareth) whose only son had died.
 Death had taken away her only source of hope, strength as well as protection.
 There was nothing she could do about it but weep bitterly.
 But then something unexpected happened.
 A stranger she met told her not to weep.
 The rest is history.

-Certain problems in life make us feel just like this poor widow because similar to death these problems are beyond our control.
-However this miracle shows us that nothing, not even death is beyond the control of Jesus.
+Certain problems in life make us feel just like this poor widow from Nain because similar to death these problems are beyond our control.
+However, this miracle shows us that nothing, not even death is beyond the control of Jesus.
 It gives us four convincing reasons to take our crippling problems to his presence.

 Read Luke 7:11-17

 By this time a large crowd literally followed Jesus from one village to another with the hope of seeing another miracle.
 They were met by a funeral procession when entered the town called Nain (Luke 7:11-12).

 Life in the first century in the Middle East was difficult.
 Men often died at a very young age.
 Funerals were very common (Luke 8:40-56; John 11:1-14).
 Jesus interfered with the funeral procession the moment he learned that the deceased was the only son of a widow.

 People often interfere with other people’s business for many purposes.
 Modern society loves to interfere with other people’s business for its own benefit.
 In fact, the Parable of the Unrighteous Judge (Luke 18:1-5) indicates that even in the ancient society there were wicked men who targeted poor widows for their own personal gain.